aws-samples/eks-workshop-v2/website/docs/security/sealed-secrets/exploring-secrets.md

 ### Exposing Secrets as Environment Variables

-You may expose the keys, namely, username and password, in the database-credentials Secret to a Pod as environment variables using a Pod manifest as shown below:
+You may expose the keys, namely, username and password, in the database-credentials Secret to a Pod as environment variables using a Pod manifest as shown (below):

 ```yaml
 apiVersion: v1